 The 1990 TAG Report presented the Australian Government with a range of costed options for rehabilitating the Maralinga lands.
-In 1991, the Australian Government, the South Australian Government, and the traditional owners, Maralinga Tjarutja, reached agreement on a preferred option, which permitted unrestricted access to all but an approximately 120 square kilometre area of test site land.
+In 1991, the Australian Government, the South Australian Government, and representatives of the traditional owners, Maralinga Tjarutja, reached agreement on a preferred option, which permitted unrestricted access to all but an approximately 120 square kilometre area of test site land.
 To make the whole of the site available for unrestricted access would have required removal of a large area of surface soil.
 This option was rejected by Maralinga Tjarutja because of the potential environmental damage that it would have caused.

 Maralinga Tjarutja was paid $13.5 million by the Australian Government in settlement of its claims concerning contamination and denial of access to test site land.
 As part of this settlement the Government agreed to provide training and employment opportunities to Maralinga Tjarutja during the Maralinga Rehabilitation Project.

 The first part was removal of surface soil from the more contaminated areas.
 Over 350 000 cubic metres of contaminated soil and debris was removed from the surface of just over two square kilometres of land.
 This contaminated soil was then buried in trenches 10–15 metres deep, under a capping of at least five metres of clean soil.